BEROCHLU/sakata/README.md

   When the three log files are trained over the same period, the following command will output a line graph.
   `npm run plot-triple`

-# Note
+> [!NOTE]

-Despite its vulnerabilities, Node.js 16 is chosen for its high speed on GitHub Actions.
+> Despite its vulnerabilities, Node.js 16 is chosen for its high speed on GitHub Actions.
 In my original neural network (output1-spot), I improved the speed of dot product calculations by replacing the 'dot' function from mathjs with the standard 'reduce' function.
 Consequently, the learning speed is now faster compared to brain.js.